 Five to die for killing woman after rape

-A Shariatpur court sentenced five people to death for killing a woman after gang rape in the district's Damudya upazila in 2019.
+A Shariatpur court yesterday sentenced five people to death for killing a woman after rape in the district's Damudya upazila in 2019.

 Judge Md Sohel Ahmed of the Women and Children Repression Prevention Tribunal delivered the verdict.